SethDavenport/react-workshop/handout/immutablejs-overview.md

 ```

 **Note:** that `var num1 = num1 + 3` did not change the meaning of the number `12` to `15`.
-Also, in `num1 += 4` we just no longer care about the old value `12` and allowed `num1` to point to the new value and discard the old one.
+Also, in `num1 += 4` we just no longer care about the old value `12` and allowed `num1` to point to the new value and discarded the old one.

 In JavaScript, **objects** and **arrays** are **mutable**
 ```javascript